Skip to main content

 • “The world building and the character development was absolutely phenomenal!”

-• “The voice acting and character design could be improved too, with Jackie; it seems most of the voice lines are lackluster and boring.”
+• “The voice acting and character design could be improved too; with Jackie, most of the voice lines seem lackluster and boring.”

 • “The game isn't scary at all and I don't care for any of the character designs.”